Ethics Out of Law: Hermann Cohen and the “Neighbor”

 - Dimensions: 6.0in x 1.0in x 9.0in

-Author InformationDana Hollander is a professor in the Department of Religious Studies at McMaster University.
+Author InformationDana Hollander is an associate professor in the Department of Religious Studies at McMaster University.

 Table of contents